A History of Violence (2005)

 Tom Stall: What do you think you heard?

-Tom Stall: [seeing that Leland and Orser mean trouble] Sir, we don't - we don't carry much cash here.
+Tom Stall: Sir, we don't - We don't carry much cash here.
 You gentlemen are certainly welcome to all of it.

-Leland Jones: [pointing his gun at the girl] Shut up, bitch!
-Okay, Billy... let's show this asshole we mean business.
+Leland Jones: [Leland holds his gun on Tom] Okay, Billy...
+Let's show this asshole we mean business.